Armandpl/GrowOnline-Java/README.md

 Make sure you can read data from the probe by typing `sudo ./loldht`

-Finally, install jsvc, it will let our java program act as a deamon `sudo apt-get install jsvc`

 #### The Web Interface
 Now that your raspberry pi is set and all the dependencies installed, you need the Web Interface.